 Just because my dreams are not the same as yours, doesn’t mean they’re unimportant.

-It is when she truly embraces her femininity that she writes her greatest work yet.
+It's when she truly embraces her femininity that she writes her greatest work yet.
 She doesn't give up her boyish quirks or outspokenness.
-She simply discovers there is true beauty in being a woman.
+She simply discovers there's true beauty in being a woman.

 This newest version of Little Women has a joyous feel.
 It revels in its characters' lives with excellent performances and gorgeous cinematography.
-Greta Gerwig has brought life to this timeless tale.
-It’s one of those few films that I can recommend for any age.
-I suggest seeing it with your mom.
+Greta Gerwig has brought life to this timeless tale and made it relevant for every woman, no matter her dreams in life.